-When we were asked to do TV for Canada’s largest classified site, a pure-play digital company and online community, we decided to get the community involved in the making of the spot and then thank them for their involvement in complimentary online content.
+When we were asked to do TV for Canada’s largest classified site, a pure-play digital company and vibrant online community, we decided to get the users involved in the making of the spot and then thank them for their involvement in complementary online content.

 10. Go big or go home.

 As with any creative endeavour, when it comes to consumer experiences, you gotta swing for the fences.
 That’s why, to launch New Era’s revolutionary new line of high-performance headwear and create a new sportswear category, we proposed a campaign that took ownership of one of the few white spaces left in the crowded world of sports performance: sports psychology.

 Unfortunately, this was not produced.
 But hey, go big or go home.